-Dr. Kenneth Yip lectures with the Department of Cell & Systems Biology at the University of Toronto (St. George Campus; Faculty Page) and helps to lead a research team at the Princess Margaret Cancer Centre (one of the top 5 cancer research centres in the world).
+Dr. Kenneth Yip lectures with the Department of Cell & Systems Biology at the University of Toronto (St. George Campus; Faculty Page) and helps to lead a research team at the Princess Margaret Cancer Centre, University Health Network (one of the top 5 cancer research centres in the world).
 Laboratory research interests include cancer, fibrosis, drug discovery, drug development, and COPA syndrome.

 Dr. Yip has participated in many academic-industry partnerships, ranging from startups to large pharmaceuticals, and is the co-founder of a boutique biotechnology company with trial and market phase products.
 He is also currently co-founding and growing an international non-profit organization.